 Managing your own business means you have to look after a multitude of administrative tasks.
 If you want to get paid, for instance, you have to invoice your clients.
 Whether you’re experienced or just starting out, freelance invoicing is one of the key parts of your business, so you want to get your invoice templates right.

 Effective invoices can help nip that problem in the bud.
 To be effective at invoicing, you need to understand invoicing terms.
 After all, problems with invoicing terms could mean the invoice gets in the wrong hands, you don’t get paid, or you don’t get paid when the invoice is due.

-The first step in having success with invoices is to have a freelance contract with your client, and ensure the contract spells out all the payment factors that will be part of your invoices.
+The first step in having success with invoices is to have a freelance contract with your client, and ensure the contract spells out all the payment factors that will be part of any downloadable invoice template you send.
 That includes the invoicing terms we will spell out below, such as how many days after project completion you expect payment, and whether there are late fees.

 You can also consider payment plans for large pieces of work.
 For instance, your contract can spell out that you will get paid half the amount when the work is 50% complete, and the remaining half when the work is complete.
 Then an invoice midway through the project won’t surprise the client.